r-devel/r-dev-env/docs/contributor_guide/contributing_to_docs.md

-and makes it more accessible.
+Contributing to documentation helps improve the project and and makes it more accessible.
 Follow these steps to set up your environment, edit content, and preview changes locally.

 #### 1. Fork and Clone the Repository
-- Fork the [r-dev-env repository](https://github.com/r-devel/r-dev-env) on GitHub and clone

-  it to your local machine.
+- Fork the [r-dev-env repository](https://github.com/r-devel/r-dev-env) on GitHub and clone it to your local machine.

 #### 2. Change to the Project Directory